COVESA/ccs-components/ovds/client/README.md

+To build the CCS client
+$ go build

-The CCS client is started as shown in the command line example below
+The CCS client is then started as shown in the command line example below

-$ ./ccs_client gen2-server-url ovds-server-url vin iteration-period access-mode<br>
+$ ./client gen2-server-url ovds-server-url vin iteration-period access-mode<br>
 An example could look like:<br>
 $ ./client gen2_server.w3.org 192.168.8.108 GEO001 30 subscribe